About the EVRC

 The Estes Valley Resiliency Collaborative (EVRC) is a team of public, private and nonprofit partners who are working on economic resiliency and overall community health in response to the COVID-19 pandemic.

 The EVRC is focused on sharing resources with each other and the community, and on strategizing specific, actionable ways to support a faster and more robust economic recovery.
 This collective of organizations and individuals has worked to produce or support a number of initiatives to help the Estes Valley weather the unknown and likely lasting impacts of the pandemic today, while also laying the ground work for a more sustainable and connected community for years to come.

-The Town of Estes Park, with its partners on the Estes Valley Resiliency Collaborative, is pleased to announce that 24 businesses will receive awards to winterize outdoor spaces, with funding from CDOT's Revitalizing Main Street program. $50,000 in equipment and/or materials will encourage continued and expanded use of outdoor spaces during the current pandemic restrictions.
+The Town of Estes Park, with its partners on the Estes Valley Resiliency Collaborative, helped 25 businesses winterize their outdoor spaces with funding from CDOT's Revitalizing Main Street program. $50,000 in equipment and/or materials will encourage continued and expanded use of outdoor spaces during the current pandemic restrictions.
 Recipients are listed below.